kalinaa/gulp-dest-router/README.md

 - `dest`

-	`String`.
+	`String` Required.
 	Default destination path for all files.

 - `routes`

 	`Object`
 	Optional setting.
-If pass it, all files will be copied to default dest path.
+If it is passed, all files will be copied to default dest path.
-	'*' - use for all files.
+	Use `*` for all files.

 	```javascript
 	{
 	    'relativePath/to/srcFile': 'dest/path'
 	}
 	```
-	> relative path from source path, which has been defined in gulp.src()
+	> relative path from source path, which was defined in gulp.src()